mmcquaidaxway/axway-open-docs/content/en/docs/apim_relnotes/20220228_apimgr_relnotes.md

 ### Distributed cache socket connect timeout

 A new socket connect timeout is added for distributed cache replicated updates.
-The default timeout is 500 millisecond and can be changed if required using JVM system property `com.axway.rmi.socket.connect.timeout`, see [System property changes](/docs/apim_reference/system_props/#7.7 February 2022).
+The default timeout is 500 millisecond and can be changed if required using JVM system property `com.axway.rmi.socket.connect.timeout`.
+For more information, see [System property changes](/docs/apim_reference/system_props/#77-february-2022).

+### WSDL Schema Validation

+The Schema Validation filter now caches WSDL Schema objects to improve performance of WSDL schema validation.
+Previously only Schemas that were configured using the Schema Validation filter were cached.
+The size of the Schema Validation cache can be increased if required with system property schemaCacheSize.
+For more information, see [System property changes](/docs/apim_reference/system_props/#762).

 ## Deprecated features